mvolk/esp32-adafruit-130-tft/README.md

 * This library's convention is that the origin (0, 0) is at the bottom left of the screen.
-The physical location of this corner in the default (upright) orientation is closest to the "lite" pin with the x-axis extending towards the ribbon cable opposite the header pins.
+The physical location of this corner in the default (upright) orientation is closest to the "VIN" pin with the x-axis extending towards the "Lite" pin.

 * This library is a thin wrapper around the [esp32-st7789](https://github.com/mvolk/esp32-st7789)